Historia Mundum

 U.S. History: Reconstruction Era (1865-1877)

 Freedmen voting in New Orleans.
-Public domain image by unknown author.
+The image is in the public domain, with no known author.

 Summary